-For inventory beacons that are free-standing (and not co-located with your application server, or in larger implementations your inventory server), this controls the upload of data collected from this connection and its import to FlexNet Manager Suite:

-- When this check box is clear, the connection is in production mode, and data collected through this adapter is uploaded to the central server and (in due course) imported into the database there. - · When the check box is set: - The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) - The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file - The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server - At the central server, the file contents are discarded (and not imported into the central database).
+Control Comments Connection is in test For inventory beacons that are free-standing (and not co-located with your mode (do not import application server, or in larger implementations your inventory server), this controls results) the upload of data collected from this connection and its import to FlexNet Manager Suite: When this check box is clear, the connection is in production mode, and data collected through this adapter is uploaded to the central server and (in due course) imported into the database there.
+When the check box is set: • The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) • The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file • The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server • At the central server, the file contents are discarded (and not imported into the central database).
 Tip: When an inventory beacon is co-located with your application server, data from the connection is read directly into staging tables in the database, and no intermediate file is saved.